Multi-tenant. Licence-gated. Fail-closed.

 - Sensitive configuration values are loaded from HashiCorp Vault at runtime; never stored in code or environment files.

-- Per-startup random keys are used in development; production keys must be provisioned via Vault.
+The EV signing private key is held in a DigiCert HSM and never appears in source control, CI/CD pipelines, or deployed artefacts.
+Per-startup ephemeral keys are used in development; production keys must be provisioned via Vault.

 Audit Trail